howardcheung/howardcheung.github.io/about.md

 # Who am I?

-I am a researcher on thermal systems and smart building equipment, and use a lot of scientific and engineering computing skills for his research.
+I am a engineering researcher on thermal systems and smart building equipment, and use a lot of scientific and engineering computing skills for his research.

 I am trying to immerse my research skills into my daily life and hobbies, and this blog documents my ups and downs in this journey.